AlexAltea/orbital/README.md

 ## FAQ

-> How does Orbital work **without** having SAMU keys?

-Decryption with SAMU is "_emulated_" by hashing encrypted input blobs and returning decrypted blobs previously obtained from the actual console.
-No keys were dumped, no keys will be dumped.
-More importantly: we don't need them, so this project does **not** target SAMU.

-> My kernel dump crashes shortly after booting.
-Why?

-Kernel ELFs generated from memory dumps will **not** work since writable segments might have been modified into a state where booting is not possible.
-Please generate proper binaries offline by decrypting ELF segments with SAMU on your actual console, not by dumping memory.

 > Where can I get Orbital?

 **This project is not ready for end users.** No binaries are provided, so you must build each of the three components (BIOS, GRUB, QEMU) yourself.
-Furthermore, configuring the emulator to do something will be hard, as you will need to dump and decrypt the entire PS4 filesystem and sflash, including the kernel.
-You might find hints on how to do this in the few scattered _.sh_ files in this repo.
-Of course, in the future, I'll make this emulator more user-friendly.
+Furthermore, configuring the emulator to do something will be hard, as you will need to extract your own console keys.
+More information and guides on this matter will be available in the future.

 ## Requirements